kirinwang1125/kirinwang1125/privacy-policy.md

 ## 1. Introduction

-ThinkDeck ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the ThinkDeck mobile application (the "App").
+ThinkCard AI ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the ThinkCard AI mobile application (the "App").

-By using ThinkDeck, you agree to the collection and use of information in accordance with this policy.
+By using ThinkCard AI, you agree to the collection and use of information in accordance with this policy.

 ---